 Why learn freestyle Snowboarding?

-Whether you are Shaun White or someone just getting off the ground, the feeling of landing a trick that pushes your level bring a great sense of achievement that fuels your stoke for snowboarding and for life.
+Whether you are Shaun White or someone just getting off the ground, the feeling of landing a trick that pushes your level brings a great sense of achievement, fuelling your stoke for snowboarding and for life!
 Freestyle snowboarding requires strength, agility, balance, commitment and can open up so many new aspects of snowboarding.
-It can teach you a lot about yourself, about your riding and your attitude.
+It can teach you a lot about yourself, about your riding, and your attitude…

 But don’t worry, you don’t have to be a teenager because a little bit of freestyle goes a long way..